astra-vision/CoMoGAN/README.md

 ```

 ### Dataset preparation
 First, download the Waymo Open Dataset from [the official website](https://waymo.com/open/).
-The dataset is organized in `.ftrecord` files, which we preprocess and split depending on metadata annotations on time of day.
+The dataset is organized in `.tfrecord` files, which we preprocess and split depending on metadata annotations on time of day.
 Once you downloaded the dataset, you should run the `dump_waymo.py` script.
 It will read and unpack the `.tfrecord` files, also resizing the images for training.
 Please run

 ```